nikchung51327/2nd-Year-Reactions-Project/README.md

 How it affects extent of reaction?

+*Stuff to Ask GTA*

 interstage cooling - viable?

 how to determine where to introduce fresh stream in the reactor?

+Do we need to include tables/graphs for simple power law?

 whats the best way to know number of tubes?